daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 export default alt.createActions(CharacterListActions);
 ```

-The `payload` contains react-router params that we specified in *routes.js*:
+The `payload`, in this case, contains React Router params that we will specify in *routes.js* shortly:

 ```xml
 <Route path=':category' handler={CharacterList}>